nvs/gem/docs/issue-labels.md

 The following labels are used for issues in this project.

-## Special

-These labels have no real category, but are grouped together here as they serve special purposes.
-Multiple labels can be applied, and merely help serve as a guide in regards to how an issue is being used.
-Note that the `-` character is used to push the label before others alphabetically.

-- `- Table of Contents`: This issue represents a focal point for a greater number of issues, providing a means of organizing them into one spot.

 ## Categories

 Only one label is applied to an issue at a time.